mitchpaulus/dotfiles/README.md

 Always a work in progress.

-## Programs I like to use
+## Using

+* OS: Little of everything, one Arch, one Manjaro, two Windows.
+Looking into NixOS.

-* EDITOR: ~~Vim~~Neovim, I've made the switch.
+* EDITOR: ~~Vim~~ Neovim, I've made the switch.

-* TERMINAL: Alacritty for the most part on Linux.
-Windows Terminal in WSL.
+* TERMINAL: [Alacritty](https://github.com/alacritty/alacritty) for the most part on Linux.
+[Windows Terminal](https://github.com/Microsoft/Terminal) in
+  WSL.

 * SHELL: Bash, default shell.
 Though looking into zsh.